NRCHKB/NRCHKB.github.io/content/wiki/introduction/characteristics.md

 ### Color Temperature bulb

 It is also possible to define the range of the lightbulb if it has a light which can change temperature.
-You should watch out, that this values are in `Reciprocal megakelvin` so you have to 'convert' to this if your lamp is using Kelvin values (1000000 / Kelvin).
+You should watch out, that these values are in `Reciprocal megakelvin` so you have to 'convert' to this if your lamp is using Kelvin values (1000000 / Kelvin).

 ```json
 {